GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 If the repetitive binding in the constructor annoys you, you can go ahead with this approach instead.
-The official React documentation sticks to the class method bindings in the constructor.
-That's why the book will stick to those as well.
+The official React documentation sticks to the class method bindings in the constructor, and this book will stick to those as well.

 ### Exercises: